huang704/PhDPaperRequirement/README.md

 **Venue:** [Molecular & Cellular Proteomics](https://www.mcponline.org/)

-**Impact factore:** 4.828 (2018)
+**Impact factor:** 4.828 (2018)

 **Additional Information:**
 The paper was published on December 30, 2019 by Molecular & Cellular Proteomics (MCP).
 MCP is a monthly peer-reviewed scientific journal.
-It is considered as a top journal in bioinformatics area its impact factor in 2018 is 4.828.
+It is considered as a top journal in proteomics area and its impact factor in 2018 is 4.828.

 **Contribution statement from Advisor:**